Guides to Online Success

 Additionally, the PCC Library has created an informative Citing Sources Research Guide that features information on how and why to cite sources and plagiarism.

-You are well on your way to knowing the Desire2Learn landscape, the basic terms, and are equipped with some Guides to Online Success.
-Let's look at the D2L Learning Environment and some common Course Content Tools next.
+You are well on your way to knowing the Brightspace landscape, the basic terms, and are equipped with some Guides to Online Success.
+Let's look at the Brightspace Learning Environment and some common Course Content Tools next.

 Please note: This is the last page of content in this learning module.
 To navigate to the next learning module, select the 2.
 Course Content Tools link on the navigation bar to the left.